 The Series 7, 8 and 9 all come with a premium magnetic charger.

 Wider, deeper and heavier than a standard Oral-B charging stand, the magnetic charger is circular in its design.

 There is a very small convex area in the middle that highlights where to line up the base of the brush handle.
 It fits into the convex base of the iO’s handle.
 There is no prong on the top onto which the brush handle sits.

 Instead, the stand itself has magnets inside which attract and hold the iO9 brush handle when placed on it.
 The magnets are not quite as strong as I had imagined.
 It would still be relatively easy to knock the brush off, but it certainly does the job.

 The stand itself has a power cable hardwired into it.
-This has a 2 pin AU plug.
+This has a 2 pin UK plug suitable for UK bathrooms.